In the western part of Fukushima prefecture there is a unique, literally blue lake. We are going to talk about Goshiki-numa, in the region of Aizu.

 Click here to find how to get to Goshiki-numa.

 My impression of Goshiki-numa

-Arrived in Inawashiro station I got on the bus after waiting for fifteen minutes, but I still remember the impression I got from the scenery outside the bus window.
+Arrived in Inawashiro station we got on the bus after waiting for fifteen minutes, but we still remember the impression we got from the scenery outside the bus window.
 It was early summer, and the trees shined of a beautiful green.

 From the station to Urabandai plateau there is a quite difference in elevation, and thus the bus follows a very curvy road.

-After arriving at the Goshiki-numa entrance bus stop, there was the Nature Visitor Center nearby.
+After arriving at the Goshiki-numa entrance bus stop, we can find the Nature Visitor Center nearby.

-Inside were collected documents related to the environment in Urabandai, and here I was able to understand the secret behind Goshiki-numa’s colors.
+Inside were collected documents related to the environment in Urabandai, and here we understood the secret behind Goshiki-numa’s colors.

 And finally, the sightseeing of the lakes while walking on the promenades!